SPLANK! ANNUAL 2020

-The first issue of Splank! was launched at the Enniskillen Comics Fest on 12th May.
-It's a magazine-sized, 44 page collection of comic strips in the tradition of the British Comics of old.
+The first issue of Splank! was launched at the Enniskillen Comics Fest on 12th May 2018 as a magazine-sized, 44 page collection of comic strips in the tradition of the British Comics of old.
 Mixing mad-cap humour with stories of pirates, chimney sweeps fighting the forces of darkness and some almost true tales of the comics of old.

 Issue one features a cover story by Marc Jackson, along with strips by current Dennis the Menace artist, Nigel Parkinson and British comics legend Mike Higgs.